Morse-Smale flow, Milnor metric, and dynamical zeta function: Introduction

 \subsection{A new Milnor metric}

-A vector field $V$ is called Morse-Smale if $V$ generates a flow whose nonwandering set is the union of a finite set $A$ of hyperbolic fixed points and a finite set $B$ of hyperbolic prime orbits, and if the stable and unstable manifolds of the critical elements in $A\coprod B$ intersect transversally.
+A vector field $V$ is called Morse-Smale if $V$ generates a flow whose nonwandering set is the union of a finite set $A$ of hyperbolic fixed points and a finite set $B$ of hyperbolic closed orbits, and if the stable and unstable manifolds of the critical elements in $A\coprod B$ intersect transversally.

 Let us take a Hermitian metric $g^{F}$ on $F$.
-In Section \ref{sSF}, we construct on $\lambda$ a Milnor metric $\|\cdot\|^{M,2}_{\lambda, V}$ using long exact sequences associated to a Smale filtration of the Morse-Smale flow.
+In Section \ref{sSF}, we construct on $\lambda$ a Milnor type metric $\|\cdot\|^{M,2}_{\lambda, V}$ using long exact sequences associated with a Smale filtration of the Morse-Smale flow.
 Note that the long exact sequences encode the information about the interactions between the critical elements in $A\coprod B$.
-If $V$ is a gradient, then our Milnor metric is just the classical one as defined in \cite{MilnorWhiteheadTor} and \cite[Definition 1.9]{BZ92}.
+If $V$ is a negative gradient of a Morse function, then our Milnor metric is just the classical one as defined in \cite[Definition 1.9]{BZ92}, which generalises \cite{MilnorWhiteheadTor}.